Danville Domestic Assault Lawyers

 Contact A Pittsylvania County Domestic Violence Attorney

 Charged with battery, domestic violence or domestic assault?
-To schedule a free, no-obligation consultation, please call us at 434-688-4895 or complete our contact form.
-We will review the facts of your case and provide an honest assessment of what you can expect.
+To schedule a free, no-obligation consultation, please call me, attorney Greg Haymore, at 434-688-4895 or complete my contact form.
+I will review the facts of your case and provide an honest assessment of what you can expect.